R1th1shwork/TFCS-1/JOURNAL.md

 **Details:**
 Today I finished designing the full RF telemetry packet for the NRF24L01.
 Got all sensors packed into 55 bytes - MPU6050, BN-880 GPS, SCD40, BME680, PMS5003, MQ135, and MS4525DO.
 All neatly packed and ready to send to the ground station.
 The full integration code is written with SD logging, web server, and everything.
 Will test it all tomorrow on the bench and upload to GitHub once it's working.

 ---

-## Dev Log #16 - Mercury OS Planning (Travel Mode)

-**Date:** August 29, 2026
-**Time Spent:** 18m
-**✅ Checklist:**
-- [x] Mercury OS planned out
-- [x] Failsafe priority system designed
-- [x] Notes taken for all features
-- [ ] Code implementation (pending)

-**Details:**
-Traveling right now so no hardware today, had to work with my phone but I used the time to plan out my own FC OS called Mercury and also how safefail priority is a main thing.
-Just planned out and took notes but the plans and the direction is solid.
-The OS will handle failsafe first, then flight control, sensor fusion, telemetry, logging, and housekeeping in a priority-based system.

----